-We have compared our localization results to those obtained with two well-known methods, namely a MUSIC scan and LORETA, which also produce three-dimensional maps of activity.
-On the data presented, our method compares well with MUSIC and LORETA in terms of detection capacities.
+data presented, our method compares well with MUSIC and LORETA in terms of detection capacities.
 Only our method was able to detect the fully correlated sources at the correct location.
-The variation of MUSIC for correlated sources proposed in [18] would probably have been able to detect these sources too; however we also display with our method the three-dimensional extent of plausible dipolar solutions.
+The variation of MUSIC for correlated sources proposed in [18] would probably have been able to detect these sources too; however we also display with our method the 3-D extent of plausible dipolar solutions.
 Our statistical approach could be compared to the noise-normalized implementations of the distributed sources methods [47], [48], which could be more suited for extended sources.